Trigger (horse): Film career

 Golden Cloud made an early appearance as the mount of Maid Marian, played by Olivia de Havilland in The Adventures of Robin Hood (1938).
 A short while later, when Roy Rogers was preparing to make his first movie in a starring role, he was offered a choice of five rented "movie" horses to ride and chose Golden Cloud.
 Rogers bought him eventually in 1943 and renamed him Trigger for his quickness of both foot and mind.
 Trigger learned 150 trick cues and could walk 50 ft (15 m) on his hind legs (according to sources close to Rogers).
 They were said to have run out of places to cue Trigger.
 Trigger became such a ham that as soon as he heard applause, he would start bowing and ruin that trick.
 He could sit in a chair, sign his name "X" with a pencil, and lie down for a nap and cover himself with a blanket.
 Rogers' most carefully guarded trade secret was to get Trigger housebroken.
 "Spending as much time as he does in hotels, theaters, and hospitals, this ability comes in might handy and it's conceded by most trainers to be Trigger's greatest accomplishment." —Glenn Randall, wrangler with Hudkins Stables.

-His horse was so important to Rogers that when he purchased a "Best Wishes for the New Year" advertisement in Variety, he signed it "Roy Rogers and Trigger".
-Trigger was ridden by Rogers in many of his motion pictures, becoming much loved by the youthful audience that saw him on film and in Rogers' 1950s television series with his wife, Dale Evans, who rode her trusty buckskin Quarter Horse, Buttermilk.
+Rogers once purchased a "Best Wishes for the New Year" advertisement in Variety and signed it "Roy Rogers and Trigger".

-Trigger became the most famous horse in film entertainment, even having his own Dell comic book recounting his exploits.

-Roy Rogers made many personal appearances with Trigger in tow.
-More than once, he escorted him up three or four flights of stairs at hospitals to visit with sick children, according to his autobiography Happy Trails.

-Kilt

-While appearing in a show at the Glasgow Empire on Sunday 14 February 1954, Trigger was presented with a kilt, the material being Dress Stewart Tartan.
-The kilt was presented by Jim Gordon of Thomas Gordon and Sons, and was made by Williamina McLauchlan.